moshen/wasmagic/README.md

 main().catch((err) => console.error(err));
 // outputs: video/mp4
 ```

+Alternatively, if you are streaming a large file, look at the [stream mime type
+detection example](examples/stream-detection/).
+When you're dealing with
+streams you can attempt detection of the mime type when the first chunks are
+loaded.

 However, this strategy falls apart depending on the type of file that you are
 trying to detect and the accuracy you are looking for.
 For example; pre 2007